Continuing Education Activity

 Rectal bleeding, or hematochezia, is a frequently encountered problem in the outpatient setting.
-It can herald a pathology in the proximal lower gastrointestinal tract, but it can also be from diseases specific to the rectal region such as hemorrhoids, fissures, proctitis, and anorectal malignancy.
+It can herald a pathology in the proximal lower gastrointestinal tract, but it can also be from diseases specific to the rectal region, such as hemorrhoids, fissures, proctitis, and anorectal malignancy.
 Unfortunately, it has been reported that less than half the patients with rectal bleeding will ever seek medical help for their symptoms.

 Rectal bleeding presents as frank red blood exiting from the anus.
 The presentation may range from mild to severe, depending on the etiology of the bleeding.
 Mild cases may appear as red blood streaking the patient's stool or toilet paper after wiping, and severe cases may present as a large volume, brisk bleed.
 The following review will discuss rectal bleeding with more focus on hemorrhoids as it is the most common cause of rectal bleeding in the middle-aged and elderly populations.

-Gastrointestinal bleeding is divided into upper and lower gastrointestinal tract (GIT) bleeding based on whether the bleeding originates from above or below the ligament of Treitz (suspensory ligament of the duodenum).
+Gastrointestinal bleeding is divided into the upper and lower gastrointestinal tract (GIT) bleeding based on whether the bleeding originates from above or below the ligament of Treitz (suspensory ligament of the duodenum).
 Rectal bleeding is mainly caused by pathology from the lower GI tract, which includes the small intestine beyond the duodenum, the colon, rectum, or anal canal.

-- Colon cancer: The proliferating cancer cells form pathological vasculature to supply itself for growth.
-This pathologic vasculature is extremely friable, which may lead to rectal bleeding, especially as the cancer progresses.
+- Colon cancer: The proliferating cancer cells form pathological vasculature to supply themselves for growth.
+This pathologic vasculature is extremely friable, which may lead to rectal bleeding, especially as cancer progresses.
 Although it is not a major contributor to the overall incidence of rectal bleeding, representing only approximately 3.4% of the cases, it is one of the more serious causes that should be ruled out, especially in older patients.

 - Inflammatory bowel disease: Chronic inflammation in the digestive tract, such as in ulcerative colitis and Crohn's disease, may present with rectal bleeding.
 This is often associated with diarrhea and abdominal pain.